pentaho/pentaho-kettle/README.txt

+I have code changes against the old structure.
 What is the best way to get my code into the new structure?

-     Check this project out:  svn://source.pentaho.org/svnkettleroot/Kettle/branches/trunk-restruct.
-     Merge the uncommitted code you have into it and stop committing into trunk.
+     Checkout the latest trunk as a separate project.
+Merge the uncommitted code you have into it and commit (after testing of course).
+You can then remove your old project.
-     This branch will become trunk when we cutover.

-     Changes committed into trunk before the cutover will be merged if those changes were not committed into the trunk-restruct branch.

-What if I have outstanding commits that can't be committed into trunk before the cutover?

-     You are going to have to merge them into the new structure after the cutover.

 What is the best way to merge?

      Whichever way you are comfortable.

-     If you are using svn patches then they will have to be done on a per file basis.
+     If you are using SVN patches then they will have to be done on a per-file basis.
-     Eclipse compare works but would be on a per file basis as well.
+     Eclipse compare works but would be on a per-file basis as well.

-     If you have changes to multiple files in the same folder then a tool like Meld would allow for multiple file differences.
+     If you have changes to multiple files in the same folder then a tool like Meld or WinMerge would allow for multiple file differences.

-I got the source.
-What is that "assembly" folder?

-     The assembly folder serves two purposes:

-        1- It provides a staging area for building Kettle.
-        2- It contains resources needed for a Kettle distribution.
-The resources are contained in the "package-res" folder.

-What is "package-res" in assembly?

-     If you take a look in "package-res" you will see a folder structure that once was under the root of the Kettle project.
-These folders are packaged up into the distributable product.

-     Changes to shell scripts, launcher, images, and docs are made here.
+OK, I have the new project structure checked out.
 So now what can I do?

-     The default Ant target will build Spoon which can then be run from the projects dist folder.
+    If you are using Ant, the default Ant target will build Spoon which can then be run from the project's dist/ folder.

      Linux example:

-         Ant
+         ant
          cd dist
          sh spoon.sh

-What about that .classpath file that Eclipse needs?

-     With the use of Ivy it is no longer necessary to edit the .classpath file and check it into version control.
+     If you are using Eclipse, you may notice that there is no .classpath file in the repository.
+With the use of Ivy, it is no longer necessary to edit the .classpath file and check it into version control.
 There is a file called classpath.template in the root folder in which contains references to Kettle source code and output folders.
 You can generate a full .classpath file (including Kettle's dependencies) with the "create-dot-classpath" Ant target.

      Linux example:

          /workspace/Kettle-trunk/ant create-dot-classpath

-     The Ant target will will copy classpath.template to .classpath, resolve the dependencies and generate the .classpath file.
+     The Ant target will will copy classpath.template to .classpath, resolve the dependencies into the lib/ folder, and generate the .classpath file.
      After generating the .classpath file, refresh your Eclipse project and have Eclipse build the project.

      Please do not commit the .classpath into the version control system.